Select from the following categories:

-Eligible students will receive email communication about the program via their IVC student email address.
+Eligible students will receive communication about the program via email to their IVC student email address.
 Please visit the Eligibility webpage for more information.
-Students can also contact firstname.lastname@example.org to inquire about their eligibility for the Promise program.
+Students can also email firstname.lastname@example.org to inquire about their eligibility for the Promise program.

 When will I know if I have been accepted into the Promise program?

-Students are notified by email when they are conditionally accepted into the program beginning in March.
+Students are notified by email when they are conditionally accepted into the program as early as April.
 Official acceptance into the program is sent in June, after students have successfully enrolled in 12 units of Fall course work.

 I missed the deadline.
-Can I still participate in the Promise program for Fall 2021?
+Can I still participate in the Promise program?

 Is there a GPA requirement for the program?

-The Irvine Valley Promise program is supported by the College’s Assembly Bill 19 (AB 19) and Assembly Bill 2 (AB 2) allocation that provides categorical funding to cover the fees of eligible first-time students as described in the respective bills.
+The Irvine Valley Promise program is supported by California Assembly Bill 19 (AB-19) and Assembly Bill 2 (AB-2).

 Can I apply to the program as a second year student?

-If I am a high school senior and want to take summer classes, am I still considered a first-time freshman in the Fall at IVC?
+I am a high school senior and want to take summer classes.
+Am I still considered a first-time freshman in the Fall at IVC?